Vision: We envision a sustainable and loving world in which all live equally with justice, dignity and compassion.

 With area community suppers (including our own) shut down due to the challenges of the COVID-19 pandemic, a Task Force recommended that the service fund portion of the endowment match the plate collections taken each month as “Special Collections.”
 The membership agreed to a match of up to 5% annually.

-September 2021 – Minister's Confidential Fund
+September – Minister's Confidential Fund

-October 2021 – End 68 Hours of Hunger
+October – End 68 Hours of Hunger

-November 2021 – Shelter from the Storm/MATS
+November – Shelter from the Storm/MATS

-December 2021 – Peterborough Food Pantry
+December – Peterborough Food Pantry and Keep Peterborough Warm

-January 2022 – UU Action NH
+January – UU Action NH

-February 2022 – Project Home
+February – Project Home

-March 2022 – NH ACLU
+March – NH ACLU

-May 2022 – Black Heritage Trail
+May – Black Heritage Trail

-June 2022 – 350 NH
+June – 350 NH

 Take Part

-- Weekly BLM Vigils, held every Saturday from 12 – 1 alongside roads in Peterborough.
+• Weekly BLM Vigils, held every Saturday from 12 – 1 alongside roads in Peterborough.

-- Vote Forward letter writing to increase voter turnout in contested states.
+• Vote Forward letter writing to increase voter turnout in contested states.

-- A member of the committee donated “We Believe” lawn signs which church members picked up and put outside their houses.
+• A member of the committee donated “We Believe” lawn signs which church members picked up and put outside their houses.

 Members

-Joy Flemming, Chair; Lane Fisher, Minister; Susan Copley, Jane Eckert, Anne Fischer, David Flemming, Julie Flood Page, Jonathan Gourlay, Anne Huberman, Joel Huberman, Tim Riley, John Richards, Dwight Schenk, Susan Stanbury, Mary Vallier-Kaplan, Elsa Voelcker, Chase Wilson Roeper
+Joy Flemming, Lane Fisher, Minister; Susan Copley, Jane Eckert, Anne Fischer, David Flemming, Julie Flood Page, Jonathan Gourlay, Anne Huberman, Joel Huberman, Tim Riley, John Richards, Dwight Schenk, Susan Stanbury, Mary Vallier-Kaplan, Elsa Voelcker, Chase Wilson Roeper